ngocjohn/vehicle-status-card/README.md

 ## Single Button Configuration

-A single button allows you to represent an entity or action related to your vehicle, such as toggling a lock, turning on lights, or showing the fuel level.
+A single button allows you to represent an entity or action related to your vehicle.
 You can set up the button’s appearance and behavior to suit your needs.

 ### Key Features